zjgordon/labPortal/PROJECT_STATUS.md

 ### 6. Public Homepage and Components
 - ✅ Responsive homepage with lab tools grid
-- ✅ LabCard component with status indicators
+- ✅ LabCard component with real-time status indicators
 - ✅ StatusIndicator component (Up/Down/Unknown/Checking)
-- ✅ Real-time status updates every 30 seconds
+- ✅ Real-time status updates every 10 seconds (optimized from 30s)
 - ✅ Clickable cards that open URLs in new tabs
 - ✅ Icon support with fallback to default icons
 - ✅ Loading states and skeleton placeholders